GUIDELINES FOR POTENTIAL FILM SECTION MEMBERS:

 Membership in the Critics’ Circle is by invitation of the Council only.
 Applicants are considered in the spring by the Film Section membership committee.
 Its recommendations must then be approved at a Film Section meeting and then by the Critics’ Circle Council.

 The committee’s deliberations are confidential, and the committee does not disclose the names of any rejected applicants.
+It should be noted that we have a large number of applicants every year and admissions to this section of the Circle are limited by number.
 Rejected applicants are welcome to apply again next year or in any future year.

 The Film Section membership committee typically consists of four voting members, with two retiring each year and two new members joining.
 This way we ensure that the gatekeepers of the film section are refreshed every year.

 The Film Section of the UK Critics’ Circle welcomes applicants every year from January 1 to April 30, using the Membership Form (only live when applications are being accepted).